AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-help.md

   >[!NOTE]
   >
   >If you have already created an OAuth project to configure the Smart Suggestions feature or the microservice-based publishing, you can skip the following steps to create the project.
+You can begin from Step 8.

 1. Launch [Adobe Developer Console](https://developer.adobe.com/console).
 1. After successfully logging in to Developer Console, you'll view the **Home** screen.
 The **Home** screen is where you can easily find information and quick links, including top-navigation links to Projects and Downloads.